What is a Breast Reduction?

 - Poor posture

-Undergoing breast reduction surgery to restore the appearance of the breasts and improve one’s confidence is a personal decision.
-Because every patient has unique expectations of the procedure, breast reduction is entirely customized to their individual goals.
+Undergoing breast reduction surgery to restore the appearance of the breasts and improve one’s confidence is a personal and life-enhancing decision.
+Because every patient has unique expectations of the procedure, breast reduction is entirely customized.
 This outpatient procedure can take between three and five hours to complete, and it is performed using general anesthesia.
 Depending on the desired extent of correction, breast reduction surgery will involve removing excess breast tissue through one of three different incisions.

 This technique is advantageous for patients who have breasts that require moderate correction.
 An incision is created around the edges of the areolas and down the lower breast to the inframammary crease, through which excess tissue is removed, and the remaining skin is tightened.
-Additionally, the nipple-areolar complex can be altered and repositioned with this approach.
+Additionally, the nipple-areolar complex can be altered and repositioned.
+Under certain circumstances, repositioning of the nipple may require the removal of the nipple from the breast.

 This technique is beneficial for women who have breasts that require significant correction.
 Incisions are placed around the areolas, down the lower breast, and along the inframammary fold, resulting in an anchor-shaped incision.
 Excess tissue is removed, and the skin of the breasts is tightened.
 Dr. Mendieta prefers the pedicle method, which helps preserve circulation to the nipple-areolar complex.